mbj/mutant/README.md

 ## What is Mutant?

 Mutant is a mutation testing tool for Ruby.

-Mutation testing is a technique to verify semantic coverage of your code.
+ Mutation testing is the practice of systematically applying small changes one at a time to a codebase then re-running the (relevant) tests for each change.

 ## Why do I want it?

-Mutant adds to your toolbox: Detection of uncovered semantics in your code.
+Mutation testing is an extra tool in your toolbox which detects uncovered semantics in your code.
 Coverage becomes a meaningful metric!

-On each detection of uncovered semantics you have the opportunity to:
+With each detection of uncovered semantics you have the opportunity to:

-* Delete dead code, as you do not want the extra semantics not specified by the tests
+* Delete dead code
 * Add (or improve a test) to cover the unwanted semantics.
 * Learn something new about the semantics of Ruby and your direct and indirect dependencies.